larsnaesbye/larsnaesbye/README.md

-Hi, I'm Lars.
+Hello, I'm Lars.

-I help distribute open data [@Kortforsyningen](https://github.com/Kortforsyningen) / [@Dataforsyningen](https://github.com/dataforsyningen) for the general public for a living.
+I help distributing open data [@Kortforsyningen](https://github.com/Kortforsyningen) / [@Dataforsyningen](https://github.com/dataforsyningen) for the general public for a living.

 I also do other open source stuff, play and compose music, play TTRPGs and read space exploration news.

-Motto: Feet on the ground, nose in the sky, heart on the sleeve.
+__Motto__: Feet on the ground, nose in the sky, heart on the sleeve.